North Bondi: Tram to North Bondi

 The line opened in 1884 as a steam tramway to Bondi, then to Bondi Beach in 1894.
 Electric services commenced in 1902.
 The line closed in 1960.
 The tram line followed the current route of bus route 333 as far as North Bondi.

 The service also travelled via Paddington and Bellevue Hill.
 Heading south down Elizabeth Street from Circular Quay, the line turned left into Park Street, then wound through East Sydney.
 A feature was the tram only viaduct over Barcom Avenue and Boundary Street in Darlinghurst as the line headed into MacDonald Street.
 This viaduct is now a road bridge.
 The line then travelled to Paddington and down Curlewis Street in Bondi to join the Bondi Beach via the Bondi Junction line on Campbell Parade, to the North Bondi terminus.
 The line follows approximately the current route of bus route 379.

 Population

-In the 2016 Census, there were 9,165 people in North Bondi.
-56.3% of people were born in Australia.
-The next most common countries of birth were England 7.2%, South Africa 5.6%, New Zealand 2.5%, United States of America 1.6% and Brazil 1.4%.
-75.0% of people spoke only English at home.
-Other languages spoken at home included Hebrew 1.8%, Italian 1.7%, Portuguese 1.6%, French 1.5% and Spanish 1.4%.
-The most common responses for religion were No Religion 32.6%, Judaism 21.9% and Catholic 18.4%.
+In the 2021 census, there were 9,290 people in North Bondi.
+A total of 58.3% of people were born in Australia.
+The next most common countries of birth were England 7.8%, South Africa 5.8%, New Zealand 2.0%, the United States of America 1.7% and France 1.3%.
+A total of 77.5% of people spoke only English at home.
+Other languages spoken at home included Spanish 2.2%, French 1.8%, Italian 1.8%, Hebrew 1.8% and Portuguese 1.3%.
+The most common responses for religion were No Religion 40.8%, Judaism 22.1%, Catholic 16.2% and Anglican 6.3%.